SaverioNapolitano/STYLEGUIDE-app/README.md

 ## How it works

-Information about current light status, color and intensity (both incoming and outgoing) and number of people in the room (only incoming) are handled using MQTT protocol.
+Information about current light status, color and intensity (outgoing) are handled using MQTT protocol.

 All the other information are only incoming and use HTTP protocol to send requests to the [server](https://github.com/SaverioNapolitano/STYLEGUIDE-server.git)

-Apart from some UI changes, the retrieved information are explained [here (HTTP)](https://github.com/SaverioNapolitano/STYLEGUIDE-server?tab=readme-ov-file#http-client) and [here (MQTT)](https://github.com/SaverioNapolitano/STYLEGUIDE-bridge?tab=readme-ov-file#mqtt)
+Apart from some UI changes, the retrieved information are explained [here (HTTP)](https://github.com/SaverioNapolitano/STYLEGUIDE-server?tab=readme-ov-file#http-client).

 Besides, through the app the user can specify whether they want to enable or disable the auto mode.